UniversalAl/view/README.md

 so it might need corrections, if things do not work,see global DARWIN_KEYMAP and change keybindings apropriatelly.
 Active (selected/focused) opencv  window response to these keys on keyboard:

-Keys '1' to '9' to switch between clips to compare them if loading more clips.
+Keys '1' to '9' and '0' to switch between clips to compare them if loading more clips.
-           So there is max 9 clips.
+           So there is max 10 clips.
 But technically, it could be more if keybinding is adjusted.

 MOUSE LEFT DOUBLECLICK    zooms in 2x, centers on mouse position 'Z' -      same as above, zooms in 2x as well, again centers on mouse position